khessels/cms/README.md

 # CMS package
-A package to give blade i18n and wordpress like abilities which connects to the kcs-content manager acting as a headless cms It provides on page content editing, dynamic pages based on page templates and more
+A package to give laravel\blade i18n and wordpress like abilities which connects to the kcs-content manager acting as a headless cms
+  It provides on page content editing, dynamic pages based on page templates and more